WP Coupons Review & Tutorial On How To Build Your Own Coupon / Deal Site With WordPress

 The bonus of using the WP Coupon plugin is that you can use it with pretty much any WordPress theme on the market, so no expensive multipurpose WordPress theme needed here!

-In this review / tutorial I will be covering how to setup WP Coupon from install through to completion with my site being a real world example of what is achievable!
+In this review/tutorial I will be covering how to setup WP Coupon from installing through to completion with my site is a real-world example of what is achievable!

 Installing WP Coupons

 You can do this via a ZIP file which you receive once purchased, or if you prefer via the admin backend.
 I’ve installed from the backend itself, it’s just easier.
 Once installed you will see a new addition to your backend left menu entitled “Coupons”.

 Before we get into this, we will need to check out the settings for WP Coupons.
 It’s here we can set our preferences and do some general tinkering!

 Quite a lot of settings right?
 Worry no more I will guide you through the salient points and help you create your very own WordPress powered deals site!

 The first tab in the WP Coupons settings deals with display options, it’s here we can make changes to the visual output and a few other bits and pieces.

 Enable Coupon Archive Template: Enabling this option will generate a coupon archive using a defined URL.
 Upon installation it automatically generates a “coupons” URL archive, we can change this further down in the settings.

 Enable Single Coupon Template: This tick box will allow you to use WP Coupons predesigned coupon template.
 You can, of course, choose to untick this box if you have issues, as the setting dictates.
 I’m leaving it on.